This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Once fully sated, enjoy one of the greatest ancient structures and the history within it- including the site where the great Renaissance artist Raphael is laid to rest.

-Evening: Dinner at Taverna Romana Monti ’79
+12. Dinner at Taverna Romana Monti ’79

 Eat at one of the many neighborhood enotecas and trattorias, like Taverna Romana Monti ’79 on Via della Madonna dei Monti, 79 and order the rigatoni Cacio E Pepe, a simple pasta dish favored by locals.

 After breakfast, experience The Roman Forum.
 Few history lessons leave as lasting an impression as a visit to this site.

-Pursuant to the Forum, get yourselves over to the Colosseum and get immersed in stories of Gladiators and other events that made the site such a favorite.
+Pursuant to the Forum, get yourselves over to the Colosseum and get immersed in stories of Gladiators, of life under the infamous Roman Emperors of Julius Caesar and Emperor Hadrian, and other events that made the site such a favorite.